- Home

-If you’ve still got a few months before your current mortgage deal finishes, and you’re hoping interest rates might fall in 2024, you might feel like there’s no big rush to remortgage.
+If you still have a few months to go before your current mortgage deal finishes, and you’re hoping interest rates might fall further in the next few months, you may feel that there’s no big rush to remortgage.

-However, with no guarantees where interest rates will head next, and mortgage rates currently more competitive than they’ve been for some time, you might be better off starting your search for a new deal sooner rather than later.
+However, with no guarantees when the next interest rate reduction will be, and with mortgage rates easing in recent weeks, you might be better off starting your search for a new deal sooner rather than later.

-Most lenders allow you to secure your next mortgage deal up to six months before your current deal finishes, enabling you to roll straight over onto your new rate when your deal ends.
+Most lenders allow you to secure your next mortgage deal between three and six months before your current deal ends, enabling you to roll straight over onto your new rate when your deal finishes, rather than moving onto your lender’s typically much more expensive standard variable rate (SVR).

-We’ve put together this guide to explain why this could end up saving you a significant amount, and when it’s the best time to start looking for a new mortgage deal.
+We’ve put together this guide to explain why this could end up saving you a significant amount, and how to go about finding a new mortgage deal.

 Should I remortgage if my current deal is ending?

-If you’re currently on a mortgage deal, you’ll usually move automatically onto your lender’s Standard Variable Rate (SVR) once this ends.
+If you’re currently on a mortgage deal, you’ll usually move automatically onto your lender’s SVR once this ends.

-This could see you paying hundreds, if not thousands more in interest than you have been so far, as SVRs are usually much higher than the rate you were paying on your introductory deal.
+This could see you paying hundreds, if not thousands more in interest a year, as SVRs are usually much higher than the rate you were paying on your introductory deal.

-According to financial website Moneyfacts.co.uk, the average SVR is currently 8.19% (nearly double the 4.40% it stood at in December 2021), while the Bank of England base rate is 5.25% and the best two-year fixed mortgage deals are around 4.59% (although you’ll need a large chunk of equity to secure this rate).
+According to financial website Moneyfactscompare.co.uk, the average SVR is currently 7.27% (nearly double the 4.40% it stood at in December 2021), while the Bank of England base rate is 4% and the best two-year fixed mortgage deals are around 3.69% (although you’ll need a large chunk of equity to secure this rate).

-That means that someone with a £150,000 repayment mortgage with 15 years left to run who is borrowing 60% of their property value would be paying £1,450 a month if they were on the typical SVR of 8.19%.
-Their monthly payments would fall to £1,154 a month if they remortgaged to a best buy two-year fixed mortgage rate of 4.59% – a saving of £296 a month or £3,552 a year.
+For example, someone with a £150,000 repayment mortgage with 15 years left to run who is borrowing 60% of their property value would be paying £1,371 a month if they were on the typical SVR of 7.27%.
+Their monthly payments would fall to £1,086 a month if they remortgaged to a best buy two-year fixed mortgage rate of 3.69% – a saving of £285 a month or £3,420 a year.

 If you want to roll over from one deal to another to avoid moving onto your lender’s SVR, you will probably want to get serious about applying for a new mortgage a few months before your current deal ends.
 This way, you will have time to shop around, complete your mortgage application and set things up so that your new mortgage begins when the deal on your current one finishes.